Skip to content

 In the book of Revelation, John sees a vision of the throne room of God.
 Around the throne, he sees 24 elders dressed in white robes and wearing golden crowns.
 These elders are believed to represent the twelve tribes of Israel and the twelve apostles of Jesus Christ.
 The number 23 is significant because it is believed to represent the presence of God among his people, as symbolized by the elders.

-Other Biblical References to the Number 23
+Biblical Instances of the Number 23

 Although the number 23 is not as prevalent in the Bible as some other numbers, there are a few other references to it that are worth mentioning.
 For example: